What is Agricultural Health and Medicine?

 The unit addresses the underlying causes of injury and illness in agriculture and highlights the importance of healthy farming families and communities for the productivity and sustainability of the industry.
 You will learn about the poor health in agricultural areas and its impact on agribusiness, agricultural production and sustainability, and help to improve the health outcomes of farming men, women and children.
 You will increase your understanding of the social, environmental, physical and mental health factors that result in higher rates of injury illness and death in rural and remote communities.

 This information will be beneficial to professionals looking to improve agricultural production and sustainability or to improve health provision, research, policy and literacy in rural and remote communities.
-To complete HMF701 Agricultural Health and Medicine, students will be required to attend the intensive during Trimester 1 in March 2024.
+To complete HMF701 Agricultural Health and Medicine, students will be required to attend the 4.5 day intensive during Trimester 1 in Feb/March 2025.

 Healthy and Sustainable Agricultural Communities (HMF702)